 How I noticed I was dropped from all of my college classes

 I was sitting in one of my data science classes on a Thursday when I noticed I couldn’t access the course website.
 The website was not showing up in my student profile, and a lot of functions were locked.
 Tech support came to look at my computer, and we discovered that I had been force-dropped from all of my classes around midnight the night before.
 I wasn’t sure how to process this information, so I went to the professor who had been at the university for years and asked for their advice.
-They had never seen anything like this situation before, but helped me make a list of departments and people to contact so that I could get this resolved.
+They had never seen anything like this situation before, and helped me make a list of departments and people to contact so that I could get this resolved.
 I had five days before the add/drop deadline passed, so I would need to act quickly.

 - Computer Lab Accommodations For Low Vision Students

 - How To Explain Accommodations

 - Blindness Canes and Campus Addresses: Navigating College Campuses

 My first five phone calls

 Even though I had been technically dropped from the class I was sitting in, I continued listening to the lecture and then started making phone calls almost the moment I left the classroom.
 Per my professor’s advice, my first five phone calls were to the following people:

 - Student Support Center to figure out if there was a glitch in my academic standing- not the case

 - Office of Student Conduct to check and make sure I wasn’t suspended or expelled by mistake- thankfully, I was not